 The responsible governing committees are functioning with defined responsibilities for their governance oversight and they have established reporting, monitoring and authorities within their charters.

-The risk management function is subject to regular audit and reviews by internal audit.
+The risk management function is subject to regular audit and reviews by internal audit and compliance monitoring program for risk management.

 v.
 Reporting